 Who needs to request a leave of absence?
-Students who will be out of attendance for a period ranging from 11 - 20 weeks should request a leave of absence.
+Students who will be out of attendance for a period of up to 8-16 weeks should request a leave of absence.
 Students out of class for scheduled class breaks do not need to apply for a leave of absence.

 How does a student request the leave?
-Students seeking a leave of absence should contact the Access Registrar's Office and make a formal application for an approved leave of absence.
-The student must complete and sign a Leave of Absence (LOA) Request Form.
+Students seeking a leave of absence should contact the Registrar's Office and make a formal application for an approved Leave of Absence.
+The student must complete and sign a Leave of Absence (LOA) request form.
 A student may request the form by mail or email.
-The form may also be obtained in person from the Access Registrar Office or may be downloaded from the University website.
+The form may also be obtained in person from the Registrar Office or may be downloaded from the University website at www.point.edu.
+Students must request the leave of absence/registration change within 14 days of the desired leave start date.